devInstance/DevCoreApp/src/Server/Database/ReadMe.md

     services.ConfigurePostgresIdentityContext();
 }
 `

-# Migrations
+## Migrations

-Migrations is own by the provider project.
-Run the following command in WebService project to create a migration:
+Migrations are owned by the provider project.
+Run the following command in the WebService project to create a migration:

 `DevCoreApp\src\Server\WebService> dotnet ef migrations add <Migration Name>  --project ..\Database\<Provider>`